TimeDelta/learning-to-learn/README.md

 In summary, multi-objective evolutionary selection ensures that the project optimizes not only for how well a network learns, but also for how elegant or tractable its design is.
 This keeps the search grounded, preventing bloated solutions and steering evolution toward general-purpose networks that are both **high-performing and low-complexity**.

+### Handling Invalid Guided Offspring

+The guided decoder sometimes samples latent points that produce unusable computation graphs (e.g., no edges or incompatible tensor shapes), particularly in the first few generations.
+To keep these failures from overwhelming the surrogate model:

+* Store invalid graph/metric pairs separately from the valid ones with a fixed penalty.
+* Mix only a small, generation-proportional fraction of the invalid graphs into each training epoch (capped at 20% of the valid graphs), so early generations focus on valid data while later ones still learn which latent regions to avoid

+This subsampling keeps the decoder from collapsing onto invalid DAGs while still providing a clear gradient signal to steer it back toward feasible graphs.

 ### Stabilizing Graph Attribute Decoding

 To avoid decoder stalls from attr-name loops that never received a termination signal, teacher forcing is used for those sequences: